Moobell1212/Elspeth-Meakin-s-Bootstrap-Portfolio/README.md

 The website will contain a bootstrap navigation bar which will link to the corresponding parts of the website.

 The website has a hero section with my picture, my name, and other information about me.

+The website has a work section which has my past work displayed using bootstrap cards in a grid.

+The website has a section which lists my current and future skills, and more information about me.

+There is a footer section with contact buttons which display hover effects.

 ## Credits